addtheletters/space/README.md

 Current EntityTest functionality:
--Draws a starfeild
+- Draws a starfeild
--Draws a bunch of movers that leave fading trails -Draws a bunch of controllable accelerator things with lots of options, with overlays -Attempted missile launching, semi-working
+- Draws a bunch of movers that leave fading trails
+- Draws a bunch of controllable accelerator things with lots of options, with overlays
+- Attempted missile launching, semi-working
--Attempted 'unit selection', semi-working
+- Attempted 'unit selection', semi-working